🧢 Coach T's Recap

 Zoom into the data to understand who is behind the movement:

-• Is it driven by a particular age group, region, or income level?
+Is it driven by a specific age group, region, or demographic segment?

 Does this align with our strategy?

-• Does it validate our recent efforts or suggest a need to pivot?
+Does it validate recent activity, or suggest the need to adjust course?

-• Are we seeing growth at the right stage of the funnel?
+Is growth happening at the right stage of the funnel?

 What if something isn’t significant?

 That doesn’t mean it’s not interesting, it just means we don’t have strong enough evidence (yet) to call it a real change.
-Keep tracking, look for patterns, and use those signals to guide your next steps.
+Keep tracking, look for patterns, and use these movements as directional signals, not definitive conclusions.

 At Tracksuit, we take care of the significance testing so you can stay focused on what matters most: sustainable brand building.